Bryan-Legend/dragon-forge/README.md

 Please [create an issue or comment on an existing issue](https://github.com/Bryan-Legend/dragon-forge/issues) to recieve support for any problems with the game.

 ## Localization
 The Dragon Forge localizations are managed at https://crowdin.com/project/dragon-forge and contributions are welcome.
-You can signup and request an additional language to be added to the game.
+You can signup and request an additional language to be added to the game or contribute improvements to an existing translation.
 Free steam keys are available for major localization contributors.

 [![Crowdin](https://badges.crowdin.net/dragon-forge/localized.svg)](https://crowdin.com/project/dragon-forge)